mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

 - "Plot distributions about the main vertex variables."
 - "Open the stage for Appendix exercises."
 keypoints:
-- "Two or more tracks can be used to reconstruct their common point of origin, the vertex
+- "Two or more tracks can be used to reconstruct their common point of origin, the vertex"
 - "Requiring two tracks to originate from the same vertex is a powerful tool to identify particles that decayed in the detector"
 - "The distribution of the proton proton interaction, the so-called interaction region, in the center of the CMS detector is an ellipse."
 ---